Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err ?? addresses);

 });That call asks configured DNS servers for AAAA records.
 If the hosts file contains an IPv6 mapping for example.com, resolve6() still asks DNS.
-If DNS has no AAAA record, the call reports a DNS answer state for that record type.
+If DNS has no AAAA record, the call reports the result for that record type.

 JavaScript dns.resolve4()